Catiline: Consular elections

-That summer, Catiline stood again for the consulship for 62 BC; his candidacy was accepted by Cicero.
+That summer, Catiline stood again for the consulship for 62 BC.
 Against him were three other major candidates: Decimus Junius Silanus, Lucius Licinius Murena, and Servius Sulpicius Rufus.
-Cicero supported Sulpicius' bid as a friend and fellow lawyer, which directly harmed Catiline's chances, since both men were patricians and therefore were legally barred from both holding the consulship.
-Bribery was again rampant, after the senate moved again to pass legislation to stamp it out, Cicero and Antonius as consuls were successful in moving the lex Tullia increasing penalties and enumerating forbidden electoral practices.
+Cicero supported Sulpicius' bid as a friend and fellow lawyer, which directly harmed Catiline's chances, since both men were patricians and therefore were barred by law from both holding the consulship.
+Bribery was again rampant; after the senate moved again to pass legislation to stamp it out, Cicero and Antonius as consuls were successful in moving the lex Tullia increasing penalties and enumerating forbidden electoral practices.

-Just before the elections, Cicero alleges Catiline engaged in demagoguery and attempted to build up his bona fides with the poor and dispossessed men of Rome and Italy, including himself among their number, advocating the wholesale abolition of all existing debts (tabulae novae).
+Just before the elections, Cicero alleges Catiline engaged in demagoguery and attempted to build up his bona fides with the poor and dispossessed men of Rome and Italy, including himself among their number and advocating the wholesale abolition of all existing debts (tabulae novae).
 At the electoral comitia, Cicero presided, surrounded by a bodyguard and wearing an ostentatious cuirass, to signal his belief that Catiline posed a threat to his person and public safety.
-Sallust reports that Catiline promised his supporters that he would kill the rich, but this supposed promise is likely ahistorical.
+Sallust reports that Catiline promised his supporters that he would kill the rich, but this is likely ahistorical.
 No contemporary source indicates that Catiline supported land reform.
 The comitia returned as consuls-designate Decimus Junius Silanus and Lucius Licinius Murena.
 After his second defeat, Catiline seems to have run out of money and must have been abandoned by his former supporters such as Crassus and Caesar.